Service-oriented architecture

 In software engineering, service-oriented architecture (SOA) is an architectural style that focuses on discrete services instead of a monolithic design.
+SOA is a good choice for system integration.
 By consequence, it is also applied in the field of software design where services are provided to the other components by application components, through a communication protocol over a network.
 A service is a discrete unit of functionality that can be accessed remotely and acted upon and updated independently, such as retrieving a credit card statement online.
 SOA is also intended to be independent of vendors, products and technologies.

 Service orientation is a way of thinking in terms of services and service-based development and the outcomes of services.

 A service has four properties according to one of many definitions of SOA: